 I have been living in London for a few months now.
+London is such a fantastic place to live, it is no surprise to me how popular it is.
+Speaking of which, one of my friends is planning to move here soon as well.
+She wants to live in an apartment so we have been sending each other different properties from the space station website.
+The real estate opportunities in London are simply amazing.
 Even though I can’t say I’ve done that many touristy activities I have made it my mission to walk absolutely everywhere to avoid the scorching heat on the tube lines.
 Let’s just say the Scottishness inside me just can NOT deal with the temperature on that central heating line!

 Anyway, I walk a lot.
 One place that I always love having a stroll by is Covent Garden just always a good buzz around the square and it’s always got something going on.
 Hotels.com challenged me to find the best spots around London’s hot spot, so here are a few of my favourite places for you to visit!